MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-powershell.md

 **[Download and extract the Azure Stack Development Kit (ASDK)](asdk-download.md)**

-## Prepare the development kit host computer
+## Prepare the ASDK host computer
 Before you can install the ASDK on the host computer, the environment must be prepared and the system configured to boot from VHD.
-After this step, the development kit host will boot to the Cloudbuilder.vhdx (a virtual hard drive that includes a bootable operating system and the Azure Stack installation files).
+After this step, the ASDK host will boot to the Cloudbuilder.vhdx (a virtual hard drive that includes a bootable operating system and the Azure Stack installation files).

 Use PowerShell to configure the ASDK host computer to boot from CloudBuilder.vhdx.
 These commands configure your ASDK host computer to boot from the downloaded and extracted Azure Stack virtual harddisk (CloudBuilder.vhdx).
 After completing these steps, restart the ASDK host computer.

 To configure the ASDK host computer to boot from CloudBuilder.vhdx:

-  1. Launch a command prompt as administrator.
+  1. Launch a command prompt as admin.
-  2. Run `bcdedit /copy {current} /d "Azure Stack"`
+  2. Run `bcdedit /copy {current} /d "Azure Stack"`.
-  3. Copy (CTRL+C) the CLSID value returned, including the required {}'s.
-This value is referred to as {CLSID} and will need to be pasted in (CTRL+V or right-click) in the remaining steps.
+  3. Copy (CTRL+C) the CLSID value returned, including the required curly brackets (`{}`).
+This value is referred to as `{CLSID}` and needs to be pasted in (CTRL+V or right-click) in the remaining steps.
-  4. Run `bcdedit /set {CLSID} device vhd=[C:]\CloudBuilder.vhdx`
+  4. Run `bcdedit /set {CLSID} device vhd=[C:]\CloudBuilder.vhdx`.
-  5. Run `bcdedit /set {CLSID} osdevice vhd=[C:]\CloudBuilder.vhdx`
+  5. Run `bcdedit /set {CLSID} osdevice vhd=[C:]\CloudBuilder.vhdx`.
-  6. Run `bcdedit /set {CLSID} detecthal on`
+  6. Run `bcdedit /set {CLSID} detecthal on`.
-  7. Run `bcdedit /default {CLSID}`
+  7. Run `bcdedit /default {CLSID}`.
   8. To verify boot settings, run `bcdedit`.
-  9. Ensure that the CloudBuilder.vhdx file has been moved to the root of the C:\ drive (C:\CloudBuilder.vhdx) and restart the development kit host computer.
-When the ASDK host computer is restarted, it should boot from the CloudBuilder.vhdx virtual machine hard drive to begin ASDK deployment.
+  9. Ensure that the CloudBuilder.vhdx file has been moved to the root of the C:\ drive (`C:\CloudBuilder.vhdx`) and restart the ASDK host computer.
+When the ASDK host computer is restarted, it should boot from the CloudBuilder.vhdx virtual machine (VM) hard drive to begin ASDK deployment.

 > [!IMPORTANT]
-> Ensure that you have direct physical or KVM access to the development kit host computer before restarting it.
+> Ensure that you have direct physical or KVM access to the ASDK host computer before restarting it.
 When the VM first starts, it prompts you to complete Windows Server Setup.
-Provide the same administrator credentials you used to log into the development kit host computer.
+Provide the same admin credentials you used to log into the ASDK host computer.

-### Prepare the development kit host using PowerShell
+### Prepare the ASDK host using PowerShell
 After the development kit host computer successfully boots into the CloudBuilder.vhdx image, sign in with the same local administrator credentials you used to log into the development kit host computer (and that you provided as part of finalizing Windows Server Setup when the host computer booted from VHD).

 > [!NOTE]